clearclaw/18xx_1820/README.md

 ### Loans

-I do not provide any component art for loans.
+I do not provide component art for loans.
 I use blank scrabble tiles dyed a bright red (see the URL for loans above for notes on how to colour/dye wood).
 Wood cubes or plastic square tiles from educational supply stores would also work well.

   https://www.amazon.com/ETA-hand2mind-Plastic-Color-Square/dp/B01J6FPZU4